 This scene transpired in a matter of seconds, although it felt much longer.
 Tom was seated in a chair, much closer to the snake, while I was at the table a short distance from him.

 The moment I realized what we had before us, I said, ”Get the camera!”
 This was and still is a normal response of mine.

 |Handsome male impala in the park.|

-In a flash, we both saw the snake, staring at Tom, flaring his hood and instantly we knew it was some sort of cobra.
+In a flash, we both saw the snake, staring at Tom, flaring his hood, and instantly we knew it was some cobra.
 What type of cobra was it?
 We didn’t have a clue.

 (Anyone living or staying in Marloth Park for extended periods should attend snake school.
 Had we known then what we know now, we would have responded differently).